ianloic/rust-pico-midi-controller/README.md

 The example code simply blinks the LED and sends a midi note on/off message.

+For more general purpose examples of using the Pico board in Rust, see [this](https://github.com/rp-rs/rp-hal-boards/tree/main/boards/rp-pico/examples) from the rp-pico crate also used in this project.

 ## Important note

 When programming a USB Midi controller, NEVER put a delay in the main loop.
 This will cause the device to not be recognized on MacOS.
 Therefore, rather use a timer approach like in the code in this example.